MrNevil/TEDxTalks-analysis/README.md

 # About
-This repo is about the advanced analysis of TEDxTalks data.
+This repo is about the exploratory analysis of TEDxTalks data.

 # Conda environment with environment.yml